awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 To run a Dedicated Spot Instance, do one of the following:
 + Specify a tenancy of `dedicated` when you create the Spot Instance request\.
 For more information, see [Creating a Spot Instance request](#using-spot-instances-request)\.
 + Request a Spot Instance in a VPC with an instance tenancy of `dedicated`\.
-For more information, see [Creating a VPC with an Instance Tenancy of Dedicated](dedicated-instance.md#creatingdedicatedvpc)\.
+For more information, see [Creating a VPC with an instance tenancy of dedicated](dedicated-instance.md#creatingdedicatedvpc)\.
 You cannot request a Spot Instance with a tenancy of `default` if you request it in a VPC with an instance tenancy of `dedicated`\.

 The following instance types support Dedicated Spot Instances\.